History of Christianity in Poland: Conversion and pagan revolts

 Mieszko I—who was Siemowit's great-grandson, according to Gallus Anonymus—was the first Polish ruler known from contemporaneous sources.
 In an attempt to enter into an alliance with Boleslaus I, Duke of Bohemia, he decided to marry the Duke's Christian daughter, Dobrava in 964 or 965.
 According to the nearly contemporaneous Thietmar of Merseburg, Dobrava persuaded her husband to convert Christianity one or three years later.
-His conversion, known as the baptism of Poland, was a milestone even in the Polish history.
+His conversion, known as the baptism of Poland, was a milestone event in Polish history.